jmcancode/jmcancode/README.md

 ### Hey there, I'm JM 👋

-- 🔭 Currently Senior Software Developer @ J12 Designs.
+- 🔭 Currently Software Developer @ J12 Designs.
 - 🤔 I’m always looking to collaborate with other Developers and Creatives!
 - 📫 How to reach me: narvaez.jonmichael@gmail.com